 Chances are, if you’ve sold a commercial property, the disposal will be subject to capital gains tax.
-It can water down the return you’ve securely placed in your bank account and often be a complex tariff to mitigate against.
+CGT on commercial property can water down your investment return and often be a complex tariff to mitigate against.

 However, when investors prepare appropriately and understand key elements of capital gains tax on commercial property, their pain can be appeased.
 Here we’ll show you how.